-PRO TIPS: How to Make a Great List Post
+PRO TIPS: How to Make a Great Article

 - A list post can be as long or as short as you want it to be!
 From “Top 10” to “Top 40” to “Best of the Year,” just keep your readers interested.

 - Don’t forget the links!
-Be sure to include names, websites, locales, and other relevant details in each list post.
+Be sure to include names, websites, locales, and other relevant details in each article.
 This will help your SEO and inspire folks to share.

 - It’s all about your photos!
 Your list should include lots and lots and lots of your amazing photographs.
 Remember: the ultimate goal is to make people remember you, love you, and want to hire you.

 - Link back to relevant posts on your own blog.
-For example, if you feature Kara and Jake’s wedding venue, link back to their wedding blog post for folks who want to see more of their photos!
+For example, if you feature Kara and Jake’s wedding venue, link back to their article for folks who want to see more of their photos!

 Mothers of your brides and grooms will love being featured in their carefully-selected wedding attire!
 Select only photos where Mom looks her best – and, if you can, find out where she got her outfit so you can link to the designer!

-Highlight your best dance floor photos in a list post focused solely on sleek moves.
+Highlight your best dance floor photos that focuses solely on sleek moves.

-Unsuspecting wedding guests are the source of many a great wedding day photo!
-Showcase your favorite wedding guest moments in a list post of fun photos.
+Unsuspecting wedding guests are the source of many great photos!
+Showcase your favorite guest moments in a list of fun photos.